openclimatefix/dagster-dags/README.md

 The following terms are used throughout the codebase and documentation.
 They are defined here to avoid ambiguity.

- - *InitTime* - The time at which a forecast is initialised.
-For example, a forecast initialised at 12:00 on 1st January.
+ - *InitTime* - The time at which a forecast is initialized.
+For example, a forecast initialized at 12:00 on 1st January.
  - *TargetTime* - The time at which a predicted value is valid.
 For example, a forecast with InitTime 12:00 on 1st January predicts that the temperature at TargetTime 12:00 on 2nd January at position x will be 10 degrees.